How to believe in yourself (even if you're super sensitive)

 Ultimately, I don’t want to face myself on my dying day and realize that I chose cowardice over courage.

-So over the years, I’ve learned how to love myself unconditionally, believe in myself, and am now working on elevating my self worth.
+So over the years, I’ve learned how to love and accept myself unconditionally, believe in myself, and am now working on elevating my self worth.
 (Journal on that coming soon!)

 With that, here is my unique take on learning how to believe in yourself: